Special-K-s-Flightsim-Bots/DCSServerBot/reports/README.md

       "type": "SQLTable",
       "params": {
         "sql": "SELECT init_id as ucid, event, SUM(points) AS points FROM pu_events WHERE init_id = %(ucid)s GROUP BY 1,2",
-        "no_data": "You have no points yet!"
+        "no_data": "You have no points yet!",
+        "on_error": "An error occured: {ex}"
       }
     }
 ]